 The board outline is an outline that defines the extents of the manufactured printed circuit board.
 There are two methods to create a board outline in Pulsonix.
 You can create a board outline on-the-fly using Insert Board, or you can load an existing board Profile file.
-You could also import and extract a board outline from another PCB system.
+You could also import and extract a board outline from another PCB system or create it from an imported DXF file or STEP file.